cloud-66-internal/help.cloud66.com/_includes/account/service-accounts.md

 You can also adjust the scope of a service account token whenever you need to.
 Just click on the edit icon next to the token, adjust the scope and click *Save Changes*.

-### Careful!
+#### Careful!

-You will only ever be shown a token once.
-If you lose a token, you will need to delete and recreate a service account to gain access to the API.
-Please be sure to record the token somewhere safe and reliable.
+<div class="notice notice-warning"><p>You will only ever be shown a token once.
+If you lose a token, you will need to delete and recreate a service account to regain access to the API.
+This token grants access to any of the resources attached to the service account, so please be sure to keep it somewhere safe and reliable.
+If it is compromised or lost, please delete and recreate the service account to ensure your account remains secure.</p></div>

 ## Configuring notifications and webhooks